Admissions Requirements

 Aurora, CO 80045

 Exams | The GRE is not required.
-International students must take the Test of English as a Foreign Language (TOEFL).
+International students may be required to submit proof of English language proficiency.

 Undergraduate Coursework | An undergraduate degree or its equivalent is required.
 A baccalaureate degree in a biological science, chemistry, physics or engineering is recommended.